nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 ---

 # VC Demands Execution.
-Not Just Ideas
+Not Just Ideas.

-**Hot take #3: The shift to applied innovation, coupled with tightening U.S. funding landscapes, explains why academic projects struggle to attract investment.**
+**Hot take (maybe not really a hot take) #3: An idea or a patent from an academic project will no longer be sufficient as the driving force behind a successful startup.**

+The shift to applied innovation, coupled with tightening U.S. funding landscapes, explains why academic projects struggle to attract investment.
+I define early-stage academic projects this way: These projects are research endeavors in their initial phases of exploration, where the focus is on hypothesis testing, foundational discovery, or proof-of-concept development.
+These projects are characterized by high uncertainty, minimal preliminary data, and no immediate path to commercialization.
+An good example of an academic project that succeeded in securing funding from VCs would be Moderna.
+Moderna’s core technology—messenger RNA (mRNA)—originated in academic research at institutions like MIT, Harvard, and the University of Pennsylvania.
+Initial academic work for Modern's core innovation relied on grants from agencies like the NIH.
+However, funding stagnation in the 2000s–2010s limited progress.
+For example, Karikó’s grant applications were repeatedly rejected, forcing her to pursue smaller, niche funding sources.
+Despite these circumstances, Moderna's pivot to applied innovation, developing mRNA as a therapeutic platformconstant, and efforts in raising funding over the 2000s to the 2010s, allowed it to secure 4.9 billion revenue by 2015 and later dominate the COVID-19 vaccine market, generating  18.5 billion in 2021.

+However, this is a success that's harder to replicate in 2025.

+Federal agencies now favor "use-inspired" research aligned with immediate societal needs (e.g., AI, pandemic preparedness), [leaving curiosity-driven projects underfunded](https://sparkthefiregrantwriting.com/blog/2025-overview-of-the-scientific-grant-writing-landscape).
+Only 33% of university research funding is projected to come from federal sources by 2025, down from 60% in 2000.

+Additionally, the shift to commercialization-driven endeavors in R&D investment is real.
+According to a 2025 academic research and development global market report, private R&D investment now constitutes 73% of total U.S. R&D spending, but businesses focus overwhelmingly on [applied research (55%) and experimental development (87%)](https://www.thebusinessresearchcompany.com/report/academic-research-and-development-global-market-report).
+These are all areas closer to commercialization.
+For instance, [cleantech investors favor energy storage or EVs over speculative academic research in renewable energy](https://privatebank.jpmorgan.com/eur/en/insights/markets-and-investing/ideas-and-insights/alternative-investments-in-2025-our-top-five-themes-to-watch).
+VCs and private equity increasingly target ventures with clear market pathways (e.g., AI software, healthcare spinouts), [leaving early-stage academic projects underfunded]([https://www.thebusinessresearchcompany.com/report/academic-research-and-development-global-market-report](https://www.iqvia.com/insights/the-iqvia-institute/reports-and-publications/reports/global-trends-in-r-and-d-2025)).
 A lot of seasoned VCs aren’t even touching angel or Series A rounds anymore.
-The bar is higher.
+The bar is simply higher.
 Founders are expected to get scrappy, find early traction, and get through the A round before serious capital even considers coming in.
 Investors want to see a clearer picture before they write a check.
 Data from PitchBook (2024) shows that seed-stage funding has grown, but Series A rounds have become far more selective ([PitchBook-NVCA Venture Monitor, 2024](https://pitchbook.com)).
 Investors now expect startups to demonstrate revenue, customer adoption, or a clear path to monetization before committing.

-An idea or a patent will no longer be sufficient as the driving force behind a successful startup.
+Someone with a more academically trained background, like a full-time PhD student, might be constrained by their responsibilities in education, and struggle with contirbuting time to their startup endeavors.

+This doesn’t mean PhDs or academically trained founders are less likely to get funded, but it’s no longer a strong differentiator in most sectors these days.
+An analysis of 347 U.S. unicorns over the past decade shows that just 18% had at least one PhD founder.
+Their performance is only slightly better (but not significantly so) than non-PhDs in terms of valuation efficiency and time to $1B.
+However, in technical sectors like [healthcare (44.1%) and AI/ML or big data (31.4%)](https://medium.com/foothill-ventures/are-phds-a-good-bet-as-founders-25fe341c47b2), PhDs are notably overrepresented and tend to build more efficient, high-performing companies.
+Still, a PhD and a patent alone no longer guarantee a competitive edge in the eyes of modern VCs.

 ---

 # A Qustion Only You Can Answer (for yourself!)

 So, given all of my hot takes...
-For ambitious young innovators, the critical question is:
+For ambitious young innovators, perhaps the more relevant and crucial question to ask is:

 **What do we do?**

-Do we get an PhD, or do we jump into a company?
+Do we get an PhD (or go to grad school in general), or do we jump into working at a company?

-If you ask me, the answer is that, depends on the returns you believe a PhD would get you.
+If you ask me, the answer is: depends on the returns you believe a graduate degree would get you.

-### When to Choose Academia (PhD):
+### When to Choose Academia (MS, PhD):
 1. **If you want to pioneer fundamental science**
    Fields like quantum computing, particle physics, or theoretical AI still require deep academic training.
 A PhD gives you access to cutting-edge labs (e.g., CERN, MIT Media Lab) and mentors who shape entire disciplines.
 A good example: CRISPR gene-editing breakthroughs emerged from decades of university research ([Doudna & Charpentier, 2014](https://doi.org/10.1126/science.1258096)).